danielholgate/dataplex-catalog-connectors/managed-connectivity/sql-server-connector/README.md

 ### Submitting a metadata extraction job to Dataproc Serverless:

 Before you run please ensure:
-1. You upload the **mssql-jdbc** jar file to a Google Cloud Storage location and use the path to this in the **--jars** parameter below.
+1. You upload the jdbc jar file to a Google Cloud Storage location and use the path to this in the **--jars** parameter below.
 2. Create a GCS bucket which will be used for Dataproc Serverless as a working directory (add to the **--deps-bucket** parameter below.
 3. The service account you run the job with using **--service-account** below has the IAM roles described [here](https://cloud.google.com/dataplex/docs/import-using-workflows-custom-source#required-roles).
 You can use this [script](../common_scripts/grant_SA_dataproc_roles.sh) to grant the required roles to your service account.